gyshan/gyshan.github.io/_posts/2018-10-01-levels-of-precision-medicine-product.md

 Even though today is not good enough, the future is better than today.
 Hope every cancer patient could obtain good treatments in the future.

-[^1]: Jennings L J, Arcila M E, Corless C, et al. Guidelines for validation of next-generation sequencing–based oncology panels: a joint consensus recommendation of the Association for Molecular Pathology and College of American Pathologists[J].
+[^1]: Jennings L J, Arcila M E, Corless C, et al. Guidelines for validation of next-generation sequencing-based oncology panels: a joint consensus recommendation of the Association for Molecular Pathology and College of American Pathologists[J].
 The Journal of Molecular Diagnostics, 2017, 19(3): 341-365.